-Treatment requires tetracycline-class of antibiotics or chloramphenicol.
-Tetracycline-class treatment is recommended for persons of all ages, including children.
+Treatment requires tetracycline-class of antibiotics (i.e. doxycycline).
+Doxycycline treatment is recommended for persons of all ages, including children.
 Beta lactam antibiotics and fluoroquinolones are contraindicated.
 Immediate empiric therapy is recommended and should not be delayed while awaiting diagnostic results.